 - Performance and stability improvements.

 - Users must now accept the EULA upon account creation instead of during Code42 app installation.
-(CrashPlan PRO only)
+(CrashPlan for Small Business only)

 - UPnP connections now work properly for computer-to-computer backups.

 - Corrects a rare issue on Linux devices which could cause the history log to be removed while upgrading the Code42 app.